 Year to Year to

-Companies only 31.3.2024 31.3.2023
+31.3.2025 31.3.2024

-- First-year allowance (main pool) 100% N/A
+First-year allowance (main pool) 100% 100%

-- Super-deduction (main pool) N/A 130%

-First-year allowance (special rate poor ol) 50% 50%
+- First-year allowance (special rate poo l) 50% 50%

 Annual Investment Allowance (AIA)

-Expenditure of up to £1m 100% 100%
+- Expenditure of up to £1m 100% 100%

 New electric vans 100% 100%

 Writing down allowance: main pool 18% 18%

 Writing down allowance: special rate po ol 6% 6%

+Notes

-- Neither capital expenditure nor depreciation is generally allowed as an expense, but 100% First-year allowance (FYA) effectively allows qualifying expenditure to be expensed in the accounting period of purchase. - The writing down allowance (WDA) spreads the cost over several years, and is not related to the accounting depreciation.
+Neither capital expenditure nor depreciation is generally allowed as an expense, but 100% First-year allowance (FYA) effectively allows qualifying expenditure to be expensed in the accounting period of purchase.

-- 3. Special rate pool includes plant integral to buildings and thermal insulation. - 4.
-The Super-deduction provides a tax deduction of 130% on new P&M - investment that would qualify for 18% WDAs in the main capital allowance pool; - The special rate pool FYA provides an initial 50% relief on new plant and machinery that would qualify for 6% WDAs in the special rate pool. - Where the accounting period of acquisition straddles 31 March 2023, the rate of Super-deduction will be restricted. - Cars are not usually eligible for the Super-deduction, FYA or AIA.
+- The writing down allowance (WDA) spreads the cost over several years, and is not related to the accounting depreciation. - 3.
+Special rate pool includes plant integral to buildings and thermal insulation.

+- The special rate pool FYA provides an initial 50% relief on new plant and machinery that would qualify for 6% WDAs in the special rate pool. - Cars are not usually eligible for the FYA or AIA.
 Exceptions include dual-control driving instructors' cars and hackney carriages. - In general terms, plant and machinery comprises items that perform a function in the business, rather than providing the setting within which the trade is conducted.